 - 1.1 Raedwald Trust is committed to ensuring that it acts with integrity and has high standards of personal conduct.
 Everyone involved with the Trust has a responsibility in respect of preventing and detecting fraud.
 All staff and trustees have a role to play.
 The Trust also recognises the role of others in alerting them to areas where there is suspicion of fraud.
-Section 9 gives definitions of fraud, corruption and Gifts and Hospitality. - 1.2 The trust is bound by the Bribery Act 2010 and upholds the 6 prevention principles included in the Bribery Act 2010: - Proportionate procedures the trust has clear, practical, accessible, effectively implemented and enforced procedures to prevent bribery.
+Section 9 gives definitions of fraud, corruption and Gifts and Hospitality. - 1.2 The trust is bound by the Bribery Act 2010 and upholds the 6 prevention principles included in the Bribery Act 2010: - 1.
+Proportionate procedures the trust has clear, practical, accessible, effectively implemented and enforced procedures to prevent bribery.
 Procedures include; segregation of duties, provisions of gifts and hospitality, governance of business relationships, financial controls including approval levels and external audits.
 Key policies include Finance Policy, Anti-fraud & Corruption Policy (including Fraud Response Plan & Anti-fraud Checklist for Academy Trusts), Gifts & Hospitality Policy, Whistleblowing Policy, Code of Conduct, Capability Policy, Disciplinary Policy and Staff Handbook.
-These are communicated via XXXXX. - 2.
+These policies are shared with staff on induction and are available on the RT website.
+Staff annually sign to confirm read and understood key policies and any policy changes are communicated to staff. - 2.
 Top-level commitment the trustees are committed to preventing bribery and they foster a culture within the trust in which bribery is never acceptable.
 This is set out in Anti-corruption & Bribery Policy (Schedule 5 in Raedwald Trust Staff Handbook) and communication is circulated to staff. - 3.
 Risk assessment the trust's bribery risk is low due to the size of the trust, it has a central function and activities undertaken pertain to education. - 4.
 Due diligence the trust applies due diligence procedures, in respect of persons who perform or will perform services for or on behalf of the trust, or when entering business relationships. - 5.
 Communication (including training) the trust seeks to ensure that its bribery prevention policies and procedures are embedded and understood throughout the trust as noted above, and provide the route for any concerns to be raised. - 6.
 Monitoring and review the trust monitors and reviews policies and procedures designed to prevent bribery by persons associated with it and makes improvements where necessary.
-External verification or assurance of the effectiveness of anti-bribery procedures is also obtained via the trust's internal auditors.

-- 1.3 Recognising a potential fraud and being able to report it is just as important as the measures to prevent and detect. - 1.4 It is the duty of all employees and Trustees at Raedwald Trust to take reasonable steps to limit the possibility of corrupt practices, and it is the responsibility of the Accounting Officer and Auditors to review the adequacy of the measures taken by the trust to test compliance and to draw attention to any weaknesses or omissions. - 1.4 Any investigation carried out in relation to alleged irregularities is linked to the Trust's Disciplinary Policy.
+External verification or assurance of the effectiveness of anti-bribery procedures is also obtained via the trust's internal auditors. - 1.3 Recognising a potential fraud and being able to report it is just as important as the measures to prevent and detect. - 1.4 It is the duty of all employees and Trustees at Raedwald Trust to take reasonable steps to limit the possibility of corrupt practices, and it is the responsibility of the Accounting Officer and Auditors to review the adequacy of the measures taken by the trust to test compliance and to draw attention to any weaknesses or omissions. - 1.4 Any investigation carried out in relation to alleged irregularities is linked to the Trust's Disciplinary Policy.